bareos/bareos/docs/manuals/en/new_main_reference/source/index.rst

 for Bareos version |version| release |release|, created |today|

 Welcome to the new Bareos documentation.
-The documentation is currently being converted to the format that you are currently reading.
+The documentation is being converted to the format that you are currently reading.
 As the conversion is automated, and there are still some things that are not perfectly converted, we still have the `old documentation <http://doc.bareos.org>`_ available.